eclipse-qrisp/Qrisp/documentation/source/reference/Examples/MaxCutQITE.rst

 ========================

 In this example, we demonstrate how MaxCut can be solved with :ref:`QITE`.
-As detailed introduction to solving MaxCut with :ref:`QAOA` can be found in this :ref:`tutorial <MaxCutQAOA>`.
+A detailed introduction to solving MaxCut with :ref:`QAOA` can be found in this :ref:`tutorial <MaxCutQAOA>`.

 We start by defining the problem instance.